icejean/orange3-glueviz/README.md

 May, 28th, 2020

-Add an example of using geocode and tile maps from www.tianditu.gov.cn, functions called are in ./geo/TianDiTu.py , and usage is at ./geo/example/AddressShuiWu.py.
+Add an example of using geocode and tile maps from www.tianditu.gov.cn, functions called are in ./geo/TianDiTu.py , and usage is at ./geo/example/AddressShuiWu.py, workfolw file of Orange is ./geo/example/ZhuHaiShuiWuAddress.ows.